 - Don’t leave the group unattended, nor allow an athlete to wander off without speaking with you first.

 - Younger children should not be leaving the group alone.
-Consider assigning a buddy (eg. for a toilet visit).
+Consider assigning a buddy or asking a parent helper to accompany the child (eg. for a toilet visit).

 - Move about with ‘purpose’.
 Be mobile, visible and involved.